 Board of Trustees

-Cathy Zbanek, a member of the Shaker Class of 1991, is Chief Synergy Officer at Third Federal Savings and Loan, where she is responsible for fostering the internal synergy of the organization as well as customer engagement.
+Cathy Zbanek, a member of the Shaker Class of 1991, is the Chief Synergy Officer at Third Federal Savings and Loan, where she is responsible for fostering the internal synergy of the organization as well as customer engagement.
 She formerly worked in the management consulting groups at Waterstone Consulting and Price Waterhouse Coopers.
 She holds a B.A. in economics and psychology from the University of Pennsylvania.
-She lives in Shaker Heights with her husband Brian and has three sons, one of whom currently attends Shaker Heights High School.
-In addition to serving as secretary, she serves on the board’s Governance Committee.
+She lives in Shaker Heights with her husband Brian and has three sons, one a 2023 Shaker graduate, and another who attends Shaker Heights High School.
+In addition to serving as SSF President, she serves on the board’s Governance Committee.

 Jennifer Lawry Adams

-Jennifer Lawry Adams is a partner at Ulmer & Berne LLP where she is a co-group leader of the health care practice group and chair of the firm’s Women In Law and Leadership Committee.
-Her practice is focused on a range of disciplines, including health care transactions, mergers and acquisitions, and a variety of corporate law matters.
+Jennifer Lawry Adams is a partner at Ice Miller LLP where she is a member of the healthcare practice group and the business law group.
+Her practice is focused on a range of disciplines, including healthcare transactions, mergers and acquisitions, and a variety of corporate law matters.
 She is a 1988 graduate of Shaker Heights High School.
 She earned her B.A. from Georgetown University and her J.D. from Case Western Reserve University.
-Jennifer and her husband Daniel live in the Boulevard neighborhood and have three children, one a Shaker graduate and two that are currently in the Shaker Schools.
-She serves on the board’s Finance Committee and on the Shaker Schools Alumni Hall of Fame Committee.
+Jennifer and her husband Daniel live in the Boulevard neighborhood and have three children, two are Shaker graduates and one is currently at the high school.
+She serves on the board’s Finance Committee and the Shaker Schools Alumni Hall of Fame Committee.

 Kevin L. Clayton